Skip to main content

 For labour-only subcontractors the use-case is tighter: a time-stamped log of crew hours and output per shift.
 Attribution per PIN-level worker.
 Defendable at end-of-shift.
 That use-case alone covers the difference between disputed and undisputed claims on most monthly cycles.

 We rent equipment from the main on a road project.
-Hours and fuel are their tally.
+Hours and fuel are their count.
 Can we challenge that?

 We have five operators across three sections.
 Does the platform attribute per person?